marinom27/zamzam-sunrise/README.md

 # ZamZam - Sunrise

-Please see report.pdf for our detailed proposal
+Please see Remotion-Report.pdf for our detailed proposal